codevbus/blog/content/deploy-aws-lambda-with-travisci-1.md

 Ideally, the reader has a few AWS Lambda functions under their belt already, and is looking for a more streamlined and automated way to deploy them.

+It's also assumed there is some basic familiarity and experience with version control systems, specifically Git/Github in this case.

 This workflow was performed on a Macbook Pro running OSX 10.12(Sierra).
 Installation of tools for different platforms such as Linux or Windows may vary slightly.